-The majority of lateral frontal cortex belonged to the frontal extent of a fronto-parietal whole-brain network that spanned portions of lateral parietal cortex (LPC), anterior insula (AI), pre-SMA, mid-cingulate cortex (MCC), and the precuneus.
-Within LFC, we identified 10 finer-grained sub-regions; for illustrative purposes, we further organized these clusters into three groups (caudal, mid and rostral) on the basis of their clustering at a coarser level in the hierarchical clustering process (k = 24).
+The majority of lateral frontal cortex belonged to the frontal extent of the fronto-parietal network, which further spanned portions of lateral parietal cortex (LPC), anterior insula (AI), pre-SMA, mid-cingulate cortex (MCC), and the precuneus.
+Within LFC, we identified 10 finer-grained sub-regions of the fronto-parietal network.
+For illustrative purposes, we organized these clusters into three groups based on their grouping at a coarser granularity (k = 24): caudal, mid and rostral regions.
+To preview later analyses, across these three grouping, although all clusters primary associated with executive functions, we observed subtle variations in functional profiles between the three groupings.